Doctor of Philosophy

 A. Credits and Academic Requirements

-The Doctor of Philosophy degree requires completion of a minimum of 72 credits beyond the Bachelor degree.
-At least 24 credits must be research credits earned under the supervision of a Mines faculty advisor and at least 18 credits of course work must be applied to the degree program.
-For more information about specific requirements, please refer to the appropriate department/program section of this Catalog.
+The doctor of philosophy degree requires completion of a minimum of 72 credits beyond the bachelor's degree.
+At least 24 credits must be research credits earned under the supervision of a Mines faculty advisor and at least 18 credits of coursework must be applied to the degree program.
+For more information about specific requirements, please refer to the appropriate department/program section of this catalog.

 B. Residency Requirements